takemobiteam/takemobi-test.github.io/docs/index.md

 **Open Questions for CPS team:**

+- (Alice) For vehicle_type (which they can specify if they want to force a specific vehicle type):
+  - What are all the options that someone could specify?
+I see "Van / Minivan" as one example in the example booking.
+  - Can someone specify multiple options?
+Or do they have to pick 1?
 - (Alice) Please share an example of this optional field because it's not in the examples below.
   - force_pickup_time/ force_dropoff_time: [datetime] the expected date time of picking up and dropping off.
 - (Dan) Check whether fields we don't use will throw an error if not included